joey-kilgore/Using-Eclipse/README.md

 # Using-Eclipse
 Learn how to use the Eclipse IDE

-## Initial Startup
-First things first, we need dark theme.
-1. After opening eclipse go to the window tab at the top
-2. Click on Preferences
-3. Click on the General drop down
-4. Click appearance
-5. Change Theme to Dark
-6. Click apply and close

 Now we can start programming
 ## Creating the Hello World Project
 To create the actual java project simply: